xoraes/Bowling/README.md

 =======
 Live Score Bowling Rest API

+This is a set of Rest APIs that allows you to create, update and delete a game, add/remove players to a game, update scores/frame for a particular player in the game, and view aggregate live scores. error code and description is sent back for invalid or unsatisfied requests. json is the data format used.

 Create a bowling game
 curl -v -X POST http://localhost:8080/Bowling/game Location Header as well as the response stream will have the new bowling game uri and id